gokceoguzerenler/cis530_sp2021/homework/nmt/nmt.md

 - Some preprocessing libraries to prepare the data, e.g. tokenization
 - An NMT library to train an NMT model, and generate translations
 - Some scripts to evaluate the translations
+Throughout the assigment, feel free to download and use any packages.
 <!-- List the materials from the header -->
 {% if page.materials %}
 <div class="alert alert-info">